iremnury/iremnury/README.md

 # Hi, I'm İremnur 👋

-I'm a Computer Engineering student at Boğaziçi University, interested in software and game development.
+I'm a Computer Engineering student at Boğaziçi University.
 I work with Java, Python, C, C#, TypeScript, and JavaScript, and enjoy building interactive applications using Unity and web technologies.
-🌱Currently improving my skills in algorithms and software development.
+Currently improving my skills in algorithms, software and game development.🌱